-FY2020 Delinquency Prevention Grants Competitive Request for Applications
+FY2021 Delinquency Prevention Grants Program Continuation of Funds Request for Proposals

 Eligibility

 Applicants are limited to local county commissions/boards of commissioners to apply on behalf of juvenile courts within Georgia.
 High priority will be given to the rural counties.
 The availability of funds is dependent on appropriations from OJP.
 The Office reserves the right to reduce the amount of funds available based on government budgetary actions.
 The U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, administers these funds at the national level.